 Yes, bobcats are known to steal food from other predators.

-This can include stealing prey from coyotes, mountain lions, and bears.
+This can include stealing prey from coyotes and bears.

-They will also attack prey that is much larger than themselves, which allows them to take advantage of different food opportunities.
+Bobcats will also get in a fight with mountain lion – a prey that is much larger than themselves, which allows them to take advantage of different food opportunities.